xenanetworks/open-automation-ts-app-doc/docs/source/xoa2544/reference/configurators/test_configurations/test_exe_ctrl.rst

     XOA 2544 Test Configuration Test Execution Control - MAC Learning

 The :guilabel:`MAC Learning Mode` property can be used to instruct the testers to emit initial MAC learning packets in order for any network switches to learn the MAC addresses of the ports and avoid excessive flooding of packets.
-You can specify if you want MAC learning to be performed either at the start of every trial (the default), once when the test starts or not at all.
+You can specify if you want MAC learning to be performed either at the start of every iteration (the default), once when the test starts or not at all.
 You can also specify how many time each learning packet will be repeated every time with the :guilabel:`Learning Frame Count` option.

 If the :guilabel:`Toggle Sync State` property is checked the sync state for all selected ports will be toggled off and on at the start of each test trial.
-This may ensure that the DUTs MAC-tables are cleared at the start of each test.
+This may ensure that the DUT's MAC tables are cleared at the start of each test.
 The :guilabel:`Sync Off Duration` is the number of seconds to keep the port sync state off.

 L2/L3 Learning Options
 -----------------------